JuliaLang/julia/CONTRIBUTING.md

  - try to adhere to a 92 character line length limit
  - use upper camel case convention for modules, type names
  - use lower case with underscores for method names
+ - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible

 #### General Formatting Guidelines For C code contributions